Embracing the Past...

 Because our farm has a wide variety of terrain, soils, water features, and other naturally occurring elements, we have decided to embrace these variations and work with this natural landscape with our small farming practices.
 We are not interested in mono-cropping or focusing on just one thing - our land does not lend itself to that.
 We also believe it to be risky, and a little boring to be honest.

-We even have a wood-fired cob oven
+We even have a wood-fired earthen oven

-Farm Owner, Al Benner's dad, Dave has been an inspiration to Al. Dave Benner is seen here with Farm Manager, Dave Campeau setting up our bee hives.
+Farm Owner, Al Benner's dad, Dave has been an inspiration to Al. Dave Benner is seen here with former Farm Manager, Dave Campeau setting up our bee hives.

-So what's next for Old School Farm?
+So What's Next for Old School Farm?